 - Stiles.
 The stiles are the left and right vertical frame members of the door.
 They run the full length of the door, from top to bottom, and provide the principal structural strength of the door.

 - Rails.
 The rails are the horizontal frame members of the door.
 They butt into the stiles using mortise-and-tenon joints.
 A classic six-panel door includes three rails: the top rail, the middle rail (called the lock rail), and the bottom rail.

 - Mullions.
 Mullions can be described as the shorter inner stiles that span the gap between horizontal rails.
 The mullions separate the pairs of floating panels.

-Panel: The panels of a six-panel door are usually of different paired sizes.
-For visual balance, the largest panels tend to be in the middle, with the smaller panels at top and bottom.
+- Panels: These are the large flat areas of the door that float within the spaces created by the frame members.
+The panels of a classic six-panel door are usually three pairs of different sizes.
+For visual balance, the largest panels tend to be in the middle, with the smaller panels at the top and the bottom.

 Advantages of Frame-and-Panel Construction